IEBH/sra-polyglot/README.md

 ## Templates
 These are specified using the `<Template ID>` syntax.

-For example the "RCT Filter" template (specified via `<RCT Filter>` in Polglot) has a specific syntax in PubMed and Ovid MEDLINE and in some search engines is omitted all other.
-Using templates allows Polyglot to correctly swap the synax based on the output engine.
+For example the "RCT Filter" template (specified via `<RCT Filter>` in Polyglot) has a specific syntax in PubMed and Ovid MEDLINE and in some search engines is omitted all other.
+Using templates allows Polyglot to correctly swap the syntax based on the output engine.

 | Template ID	| Description                  	|
 |---------------|-------------------------------|